-However, if you do not provide your TFN, ABN or Exemption, withholding tax at the highest marginal rate, currently 46.5% for Australian resident members may be deducted from distributions paid to you.
+However, if you do not provide your TFN, ABN or Exemption, withholding tax at the highest marginal rate, currently 46.5% for Australian resident members may be deducted from distributions paid to you and 10% for non-resident members.

 If you have not supplied this information and wish to do so, please advise the registry or your sponsoring broker.